Kids love a bareboat holiday. There’s so much to see and do, they’ll be so exhausted they’ll sleep beautifully every night.

 While it is not a legal requirement for children to wear a life jacket on a bareboat, we do recommend you set the rule early in the holiday that children wear life jackets whenever the boat is moving, and when in the dinghy.

 A bareboat holiday is the perfect way to have a digital detox.
 You will get phone coverage on the west side islands and around Hamilton Island but there is no phone reception on the eastern side of the islands.

 To help your children through the detox withdrawal symptoms we suggest a deck of cards or an easily packed board game, great for after dinner entertainment.

-All boats have TVs on board with built-in DVD players, as well as USB and HDMI cables, so feel free to pack a hard drive of movies or a couple of DVDs for movie nights on the boat.
+All boats have digital TVs on board as well as USB and HDMI ports, so feel free to pack a hard drive of movies or a HDMI cable along with your laptop for movie nights on the boat.